-InMotion just like us, have the mantra, "You get what you pay for".
+InMotion hosting just like us, have the mantra, "You get what you pay for".
 So with that in mind, you may find that they are also not the cheapest host around.
 It's not who they want to be.

-For the Power package which is the recommended package for shared hosting you'll be paying $5.39/mo instead of the regular $9.99/month and for the PRO package, it's $8.99/mo instead of the regular $15.99/month.
+For the Power package which is the recommended package for shared hosting you'll be paying $4.99/mo instead of the regular $15.99 per month and for the PRO package, it's $12.99/mo instead of the regular $22.99 per month.

 We like to think that this a great bargain, for a great hosting package.
-At least that's what the many users who have taken advantage already of this offer tell us.
+At least that's what the many users who have already taken advantage of this offer tell us.

 The below is a 5-star rating by none other than Syed Balkhi of influential site WPBeginner.
 Does it get any better than that?

-As for the crowd-sourcing reviews site G2Crowd, they get a 4 out of 5 star rating and the Leader Award for the summer of 2019 as can be seen below.
+As for the crowd-sourcing reviews site G2Crowd, they get a 4 out of 5-star rating and the Leader Award for the summer of 2019 as can be seen below.

-With typical offers, prices start at €3.95/month for the first year, which is 50% off the regular price of €7.95/month.
-We always recommend that you go for the GoGeek plans, which are the servers which have got all of the juicy, boosted hardware, that has been pimped.
+With typical offers, prices start at $2.99 per month for the first year, which is 50% off the regular price of $14.95 per month.
+We always recommend that you go for the GoGeek plans, which are the servers that have got all of the juicy, boosted hardware, that has been pimped.

-It may not be the cheapest service, but rest assured that you will see a significant improvement between the Startup and GoGeek plans.
+It may not be the cheapest service but rest assured that you will see a significant improvement between the Startup and GoGeek plans.
 As your site grows in traffic you can always scale up to their Cloud Hosting or Dedicated servers.
 Transfers between all of these are completely free.

 And here are what 73 people on G2Crowd think, for an average rating of 4 out 5 stars.